johncheetham/gshogi/README.rst

 Description
 -----------
 gshogi is a program to play Shogi (Japanese Chess).
 It has a builtin engine and can also use USI engines.
-It is written in python/C and runs on GTK3 (PyGI) desktops.
+It is written in python3/C and runs on GTK3 (PyGI) desktops.

 It's licensed under the GPL v3+ (see the file named LICENSE) and aimed mainly at Linux users.

 It uses GTK3 for the gui and C for the engine code.
-The engine code comes from GNU Shogi.

-This version was tested on on CentOS 7 64 bit using Python 3.3.2, python3-gobject 3.8.2, gtk 3.14.13 and gcc 4.8.5.
+This version was tested on on CentOS 7 64 bit using Python 3.3.2, python3-gobject 3.10.2, gtk 3.14.13 and gcc 4.8.5.

 See the project homepage for more information on gshogi and USI engines.

 Installation
 ------------
+Python 3 is required.
 If you are using a system that uses python 2 as default (do python -V to check) then you need to use python3 for commands and package names.
 For example the package name will be python3-cairo instead of python-cairo and the build command will be python3 setup.py build.

 You need to install these packages first: